ladyginan/fizz-buzz/README.md

 ## What can be improved

-1. Adding validation on the front end part.
+1. Adding validation on the frontend part.
 2. Adding popup window on the UI with respounse information.
 3. Frontend tests.
 4. Generate documentation.